 Inflatable hot tubs allow you to create a spa-like environment in your own backyard at a fraction of the cost of traditional permanent hot tubs.
 An inflatable hot tub is a great way to test the waters when investing in a permanent mode.
-They can also be a long-term solution for those who don’t want their hot tub set up year-round.
-Their portability allows for flexible use and their easy installation will allow you to be blissfully soaking in no time.
+These tubs can be a long-term solution for those who don’t want a permanent setup.
+They’re portable and easy to install, letting you soak blissfully in no time.
 Read on to learn more about these outdoor additions and how to choose the best inflatable hot tub for you.

 - BEST OVERALL: Intex Simple Spa Inflatable Heated Hot Tub Spa

-- RUNNER UP: Coleman SaluSpa Hawaii 4-Person Square Hot Tub Spa
+- BEST SQUARE: Coleman SaluSpa Hawaii 4-Person Square Hot Tub Spa

 - ALSO CONSIDER: Intex PureSpa Plus 4 Person Inflatable Hot Tub Spa